 - This is the subject in Train Tracks and both spouses are responsible, as Ragyo drinks and is prone to violence, often doling out hits, the which, after having been taking them, Soichiro deals back.
 Rei's narration implies that the two engage in fist fights.

-- It's revealed in Old West that the mother of Rattlesnake Jake was beaten every night by her husband as soon as he returned home under the influence.
+- It's revealed in Old West that Selena, the mother of Rattlesnake Jake, was beaten every night by her husband James Douglas as soon as he returned home under the influence.
 Though she wasn't utterly submissive, she had nowhere to go and none of the townsfolk got involved because they wanted nothing to do with snakes.
 After the last beating, James was run out of town and Selena was killed by an unsympathetic deputy, leaving Jake alone on his path to become the dreaded outlaw.

 Films — Live-Action

 - Stu's girlfriend in The Hangover is known to have physically beaten him at least once and emotional abuse seems to be ongoing.
 The other characters treat it much more lightly than they would a man beating a woman, the source of friendly "ribbing" instead of serious discussion, but they do at least make it clear that this is neither right nor normal and vehemently urge Stu to get out of the relationship.
 His "The Reason You Suck" Speech to his girlfriend later becomes his Crowning Moment of Awesome.